 Not only does the average cost of insulin differ depending on where you live, but there is also variability in the number of plans that cover insulin.
 In some cases, the percentage of plans that fully cover insulin is as low as 26%.

 The level of coverage a Medicare beneficiary receives for insulin may vary.
 Factors such as limited access, additional health needs, and plan misinformation can result in a beneficiary selecting a plan with suboptimal insulin coverage.
-This could leave the same person in Connecticut (where the difference between the average cost under covered plans and uncovered plans is the highest) spending anywhere from $1,613 to $10,689 on insulin in one year, on average.
+This could leave the same person in Connecticut (where the difference between the average cost under covered plans and uncovered plans is the highest) spending anywhere from $1,613 to $10,689 on insulin on average from September through December.